-- All students are visited by the Deputy Principal, Shahla Matarazzo and SEND Lead at their primary school base.
-This is to ensure that they feel comfortable with the rigours of secondary school life and familiarise themselves with key personnel - Meetings are held with the class teacher and primary school SENCo to ascertain progress and need - Extended transition is offered to those students who would benefit from more extensive arrangements.
+- All students are visited by the Director of Inclusion and a Pastoral Lead at their primary school base.
+This is to ensure that they feel comfortable with the rigours of secondary school life and familiarise themselves with key personnel. - Meetings are held with the class teacher and primary school SENCo to ascertain progress and need. - Extended transition is offered to those students who would benefit from more extensive arrangements.
 This is to ensure that students are less anxious when they begin in September. - All appropriate secondary school staff are fully informed of the new intake in preparation for September.

-For those students with an Education, Health and Care Plans, the SENCo will aim to attend the final Annual Review.
+For those students with an Education, Health and Care Plan, the SENCo will aim to attend the final Annual Review.